ndeineko/bash-http-screen-broadcast/README.md

-Create a small HTTP server to broadcast screen and sound from a linux computer in bash.
+Create a small HTTP server to broadcast screen and sound from Linux in bash.

 ## Prerequisites